What Does an MBA Teach You?

 With a general MBA, you won’t be pigeonholed into one industry.
 The program provides a well-rounded, international look at business, which can be applied to a variety of professions.

-The average American will hold 11 jobs during his or her lifetime, according to the Bureau of Labor Statistics.1 Obtaining a general MBA safeguards your future.
+The average American will hold 12 jobs during their lifetime, according to the Bureau of Labor Statistics.1 Obtaining a general MBA safeguards your future.
 Should you decide to change employers or enter a new field, your degree will still be relevant.

-In addition, there’s a wider array of job opportunities for general MBA grads than for those with specialized degrees.
+In addition, there’s a broader array of job opportunities for general MBA grads than for those with specialized degrees.

 Career advancement opportunities

 Some can advance at their current employer thanks to the degree, while others might be able to get another, better job.
-This is the best time in a decade to seek a new job, with 84 percent of employers planning to hire an MBA graduate this year.
+This is the best time in a decade to seek a new job, as 94 percent of employers planned to hire MBA graduates in 2021.4

-The skills you get from a general MBA coupled with this job market can be the kind of career boost many mid-career workers are seeking.
+The skills you get from a general MBA coupled with this job market can be the career boost many mid-career workers seek.

 Increased earning potential

 For the most part, students enroll in a general MBA program to boost their earning potential.
-Research indicates earning an MBA this year could yield a big return on your investment: The predicted median salary for MBA graduates this year is $100,000, which is $45,000 more than what someone with a bachelor’s degree can earn.2
+Research indicates earning an MBA this year could yield a significant return on your investment: The average salary for MBA graduates in 2020 was $101,034.2

 If you are one of those people weighing the pros and cons of returning to school while already juggling work and family life, that higher earning potential is often the main reason to get an MBA.3